sekika/swrcfit/README.md

    The order of the element is the same as the result display; in the order of qs, qr, hb and lambda.
 The above example is the case where q[s] and q[r] are set as variables (cqs=1 and cqr=1), and if either or both of the parameters are set as constant, correlation matrix and standard deviation are shown only for the parameters set as a variable.

-   From version 2.0, new options are available.
-Version 2.0 is now beta release and can be obtained from https://github.com/sekika/swrcfit/releases.

 ## Checking the result

    Using the Microsoft Excel worksheet, `swrc.xls`, the fitted curves can be checked (**Fig. 1**).
 By copying and pasting the result of the program output onto the yellow part and the measured data onto the blue part of the spreadsheet, The fitted curves are drawn in the graph of the same spreadsheet.